Monday Morning 5/19/2025:

 hallway next to the Auditorium

-8:45pm Concert by Maestro Laurence Bonhaus and the Cincinnati Civic Orchestra begins
+8:45pm Concert by Maestro Laurence Bonhaus and the Cincinnati Civic Orchestra

 9:00pm Grand March led by Lafayette & Organization Dignitaries